 A sober living home is a safe and protective haven after rehab and the transition back home can be difficult for some people, especially if they lack a strong support system back home.
-Whether you’re moving back home with family or you’re relocating to a new place for a fresh start, here are a few helpful tips to help you move on after completing a sober living program.
+Whether you’re moving back home with family or you’re relocating to a new place for a fresh start, here are a few helpful tips to help you move on after completing a Texas sober living program.

 1. Continue building your support system.

 You can never have too much support in sobriety and moving out of your sober living home is a risky time to isolate yourself from others.
 Moving on after sober living can be lonely and scary, so it’s essential that you have support from your family members, sober peers, and mentors.
 After leaving your sober living home, you are encouraged to continue meeting with your sponsor regularly, attend local recovery meetings, stay in touch with your sober peers, and make time for sober socializing.
-As you branch out and start living more independently, you will need to rely on your support system to stay grounded and firm in your decision to remain sober, especially when you are faced with challenges or difficult life circumstances.
+As you branch out and start living more independently, you will need to rely on your support system to stay grounded and firm in your decision to remain sober, especially when you are faced with challenges or difficult life circumstan2. ces.

 2. Practice budgeting while you’re still at your sober living home.